mihaigalos/netatmo-indicator/README.md

 # netatmo-indicator
-Ubuntu debian deployment of a Menubar indicator for the Netatmo Weather Station
+Ubuntu debian package deployment of a Menubar indicator for the Netatmo Weather Station

 ## Installation
 ```